DCMLab/standards/docs/source/workflow/workflow.rst

    in the code.
 If you think it is, please `create an issue <https://github.com/DCMLab/dcml_corpus_workflow/issues>`__ and point us to the error, e.g. by pasting the output or a link to it, and the score in question so we can look into it.

+In cases where the checker detects an irregularity in a score, e.g. irregular measure lengths that don't add up, and you notice that the irregularity is musically warranted (for instance, it could be a cadenza), you can prevent that particular warning from being displayed again by adding it to an :ref:`IGNORED_WARNINGS <ignored_warnings>` file.

 Syntax errors
 -------------

+.. _warning_8:

 #8 DCML_HARMONY_KEY_NOT_SPECIFIED_ERROR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _warning_12:

 #12 DCML_HARMONY_INCOMPLETE_LOCALKEY_COLUMN_ERROR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _warning_13:

 #13 DCML_HARMONY_INCOMPLETE_PEDAL_COLUMN_ERROR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _warning_15:

 #15 DCML_HARMONY_SYNTAX_WARNING
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _warning_16:

 #16 DCML_PHRASE_INCONGRUENCY_WARNING
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _warning_17:

 #17 DCML_EXPANSION_FAILED_WARNING
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^